zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 For static onboarding, be sure to use the [Gateway static definition example](#gateway-static-definition-example) presented at the end of this article.

-## Establishing a trust relationship between Domain API ML and the Central API ML
+## Establishing a trust relationship between Domain API ML and Central API ML

 For routing to work in a multitenancy configuration, the Central API ML must trust the Domain API ML, and vice versa for registration.
 It is necessary that the root and, if applicable, intermediate public certificates be shared between Central API ML and Domain API MLs.